Episode Transcript - FULL TEXT

 Darren Selig: Let’s call Paul Michaels.
 I’m sure he’d be happy to talk to us.
 That may be our next gig, anyway.

 Amanda Stretton: Get him on.
 On the theme of going out and things starting to get back to normal, Darren, we got to talk about the amazing Supercar Driver event at Goodwood.
 The pictures just looked incredible.
 Just give listeners a lineup of the cars that were there because it was a car park of epic car parkness.

 Darren Selig: Every young car enthusiast’s or even older car enthusiast’s absolute dream.
 We had McLaren Sennas, Porsche 959, McLaren Mercedes SLR 72, Carrera GT which we showcased previously, Koenigsegg Agera actually belongs to all my clients, believe it or not.
 That is an amazing car.
 Ferrari 330 LMB, Ferrari LaFerrari.
-Another one of my favorites.
+Another one of my favourites.
 MF 50, a Dino GTS, an Aston Martin Vantage GT12 and a Ford GT, and a plenty more, but wow, what an amazing lineup, and I do love that event.
 I always love those.
 Can’t see me, I’m waving my hands everywhere, but just love that lineup of the cars on the grid is just fantastic.
 I must put one of those on my wall.
 I think it’s superb.

 Amanda Stretton: It is.
 Yes.
 Epic.

 Darren Selig: When do you ever see a lineup of cars like that in one place?
 It’s rare, right?